rempsyc/lavaanExtra/README.md

 This is an experimental package in a *very* early stage.
 Any feedback or feature request is appreciated, and the package will likely change and evolve over time based on community feedback.
-Feel free to open an issue or discussion to discuss your questions or concerns.
+Feel free to open an issue or discussion to share your questions or concerns.

 ## Support me and this package